 You do have to give up this idea of control and how a house is supposed to look and how a family is supposed to look and how a day is supposed to look.
 You just have to keep giving up control over that and learning that life is a lot more slap dash, in a way.
 It’s over here.
 It’s over there.

 That’s the second thing I always say.
 The second hardest part about homeschooling or unschooling is driving three kids in three different directions all the time.
 Again, that just shows how much time and effort and attention it takes.
 It’s a shorthand way of saying, “Well, you as a parent need to turn your whole life inside out.
 You need to focus on what your kids need instead of what you want or how you pictured life was going to be like.”

 That’s what I do with clients.
-I have a lot of clients who are not unschoolers but I will have unschoolers call me because they say “I’m unschooling and I thought it was going to be so much fun.
+I have a lot of clients who are not unschoolers, but I will have unschoolers call me, because they say, “I’m unschooling and I thought it was going to be so much fun.
 How am I going to get my kids to ever clean up?”

 Actually, the only way it’s going to be fun is if you let go of that idea, of what fun is or what a house is supposed to look like.
 That’s going to be a way faster way to have fun than it is to try to get your kids to make your house look the way you thought it should look.

 That’s the kind of stuff that was hard for me.
-It was reorienting my expectations toward something that is much more focused on my kid’s happiness and less on what other people think or what I think in my more judgemental, less open, moments.
+It was reorienting my expectations toward something that is much more focused on my kid’s happiness and less on what other people think or what I think in my more judgmental, less open, moments.

 EU018, Jennifer McGrail